What’s New for 2019

 Residence Inn by Marriott-Fulton/Maple Lawn (Columbia East) – A new, 93-room all-suite hotel in a great central location with walkable restaurants and other amenities.
 Perfect for multi-day hub and spoke itineraries.
 Opening Late 2018; 11800 West Market Place, Fulton, MD.

-Tru by Hilton-Harbor East – A new millennial-branded hotel has been proposed for 415 S. Central Avenue in the Harbor East in Baltimore.
+Tru by Hilton-Harbor East – A new millennial-branded 144-room hotel has been proposed for 415 S. Central Avenue in the Harbor East in Baltimore, opening in 2019.

 Unnamed Hotel – Southern Management Corp will break ground early next year on the 150-room boutique hotel at Metro Centre at Owings Mills.
 The transit-oriented development is next to the Metro subway station in Owings Mills and includes apartments and restaurants.